HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 ```
 Nevermind.

-## 8. Privilege Escalation Attempt
+## 8. Privilege Escalation
 Here is where I got stuck again, and had to search for answers.

-As it turns out, there is an interesting directory, `\opt`, in Linux OS.
+As it turns out, there is an interesting directory, `/opt`, in Linux OS.
 I quote the usage of this directory; "A directory for installing unbundled packages (i.e. packages not part of the Operating System distribution, but provided by an independent source), each one in its own subdirectory.
 They are already built whole packages provided by an independent third party software distributor."

 Let's visit this directory.
 ```